 Drone Local Patrol Officer

-In many countries, there are the eternal problems of illegal migration, terrorism, and piracy.
+In many countries, there are eternal problems of illegal migration, terrorism, and piracy.
 Solving these issues quickly is very difficult.
 Nevertheless, their number can be reduced through the use of drones.
-For example, in Australia, law enforcement officers use these flying devices as patrol vehicles which keep order on the beaches.
+For example, in Australia, law enforcement officers use these flying devices as patrol vehicles that keep order on the beaches.
 And in Britain, a drone found the victim after the accident, thus, also helping the police.
 It was the camera with infrared sensors on the drone that showed a man who was injured in an accident lying on the side of the road.
 It turned out that the man was experiencing hypothermia, so he could not call for help.
 Thus, the drone saved a human life.